-====== REVIEW ON SEPTEMBER 26, 2006 BY ANDREA M KOCH ========
+===== REVIEW ON SEPTEMBER 26.
+2006 BY ANDREA M KOCH ========= proposed access to the building site

 - 1) Please pay the fee for review of the feasibility studies completed by the geologist and soils engineer.
-After payment of the fee, the County Geologist will review the studies. - 2) Submit a surveyed topographic map showing topographic contours of the subject properties (APN 103-171-32 and APN 103-171-31). - 3) Show all significant features on the surveyed topographic map. including: - bankfull flowline of the creek - top of bank of the creek - location of the proposed building site locations of proposed septic sites location, size, and species of all trees i the variety fame building site proposed access to the building site
+After payment of the fee, the County Geologist will review the studies. - 2) Submit a surveyed topographic map showing topographic contours of the subject properties (APN 103-171-32 and APN 103-171-31). - Show all significant features on the surveyed topographic map, including:

+- top of bank of the creek

+- location of the proposed building site

+- locations of proposed septic sites

+- location, size, and species of all trees in the vicinity of the creek and proposed building site

-======= UPDATED ON NOVEMBER 27, 2006 BY JOSEPH L HANNA =======
+====== UPDATED ON NOVEMBER 27.
+2006 BY JOSEPH L HANNA ========

 The information requested by Miss Koch has not been submitted and must be submitted before the project is determined to be complete.
 Staff has met the geologist on the site, and has discussed the issue of the transfer of land to allow for an improved septic system location.
 Based upon the conversations and the letter, a feasible drain field can be placed, from a slope stability stand point, on both lot configurations.
-Even so. the applicant has not demonstrated that there is a building site on the existing or proposed lot configurations.
+Even so, the applicant has not demonstrated that there is a building site on the existing or proposed lot configurations.

-Letter sent to applicant's geologist requesting an opinion about the ability to construct a home on the site. \\\\\ UPDATED ON DECEMBER 5, 2006 BY JOSEPH L HANNA
+Letter sent to applicant's geologist requesting an opinion about the ability to construct a home on the site.
+UPDATED ON DECEMBER 5, 2006 BY JOSEPH L HANNA